Warmun Community, Western Australia

-Warmun Community (also known as Turkey Creek) and Warmun are a township and locality in the Kimberley region of Western Australia, located on the Great Northern Highway, 3000 km northeast of Perth, Western Australia.
+Warmun (also known as Turkey Creek or Warmun Community) is a township and locality in the Kimberley region of Western Australia, located on the Great Northern Highway, 3000 km northeast of Perth, Western Australia.
 The closest populated town is Halls Creek, about 160 km to the south.
 It is about 200 km south of Kununurra.
 Turkey Creek is a small creek that runs through the community.

 History

 The Gija people are the traditional owners of the area, having inhabited it for thousands of years.
+Its name in Gija language is Warrmarn.

 The area was settled by European pastoralists in the 19th century but the community was established in 1901 when the state government built a ration depot at Turkey Creek.

 Mistake Creek massacre

 In March 1915, Michael Rhatigan, a telegraph linesman based at Turkey Creek, together with his two Aboriginal employees, Joe Wynne and Nipper, shot dead twelve Gija people at Mistake Creek in the East Kimberley, in an incident which became known as the Mistake Creek massacre.
 They initially rushed an Aboriginal camp killing six men, burning their remains.
 Six women were later rounded up and shot dead.
 A police squad was sent to track down and capture Rhatigan and his accomplices.
 Rhatigan and Nipper were arrested, while Wynne was shot dead by police.
 A coroner's inquest held at Turkey Creek acquitted Rhatigan of any wrongdoing, while Nipper was ordered to face trial for the murder of eight people.
 Nipper was found not guilty and was released.
 He later worked at the police stables in Perth.
 According to local Aboriginal oral history, the massacre was in reprisal for the killing of Rhatigan's cow; the cow was later claimed to have been found alive after the massacre had taken place.

 Rhatigan remained a telegraph linesman at Turkey Creek until his death in 1920.
 His son, John Rhatigan, became a long serving Labor Party politician in the Western Australian Legislative Assembly.